wakatime/legal/privacy-policy.md

-  opened files, line addition and deletion counts from editing files, line addition and deletion counts attributed to AI tools and humans, AI input token usage counts, AI output token usage counts, AI prompt character lengths, current AI subscription plan names (for example pro, max, or free), AI tool session ids, position of your cursor in opened files, your computer’s hostname, your computer’s timezone, your computer's operating system name and version information, and websites visited in your browser from your usage of our [downloadable plugins][editors].
+  opened files, line addition and deletion counts from editing files, line addition and deletion counts attributed to AI tools and humans, AI input token usage counts, AI output token usage counts, AI prompt character lengths, AI subscription plan names (for example pro, max, or free), AI tool session ids, position of your cursor in opened files, your computer’s hostname, your computer’s timezone, your computer's operating system name and version information, and websites visited in your browser from your usage of our [downloadable plugins][editors].
 We do not receive or store your source